.

 At the core of all the controls for each function is the tool that identifies the work requirement as a Programme, Project or activity and produces the name for that work following the agreed naming convention i.e. the ABBTCHGREG001 Project Register.xls.

-This register as provided by Abbermist Limited is in the form of an Excel spreadsheet which is dynamically linked to all surrounding elements.
+This register as provided by Abbermist Limited is in the form of an Excel spreadsheet that is dynamically linked to all surrounding elements.
 See 'Controlling Elements' illustration below.

 See Products Page for further details.